NickFamoye/NickFamoye/README.md

 * ⚛ SQL, MongoDB
 * ⚛ Linux

-- 🔭working At Revature as a Big Data Engineering
+- 🔭working At Revature as a Big Data Engineer

 ## Project 1